COVID-19 and Children with Asthma

 Face Masks and Children with Asthma

 - Wearing face masks has been shown to reduce the spread of COVID-19.
-Face masks are recommended for children older than 2, even those with asthma.
+Face masks are recommended by the CDC based on local COVID-19 community levels for children older than 2, even those with asthma.

 - There are benefits to wearing a face mask for children with asthma.